ServiceNow/servicenow-cicd-azure-extension/src/extension/overview.md

 Tasks are all named starting with the **ServiceNow CI/CD** substring for easier organization and search filtering, and can be added via both the classic editor as well as the YAML editor in Azure DevOps.

 Some Tasks can produce output variables that are consumed as input for other Tasks.
-For exmple, the `Publish Application` Task generates a variable `publishVersion` that contains the version number for a recently published app.
+For example, the `Publish Application` Task generates a variable `publishVersion` that contains the version number for a recently published app.
 The `Install Application` Task can then consume this variable and produce a `rollbackVersion` variable that indicates the previous version of that app on the target instance, providing a mechanism for rolling back the application in `Rollback Application`.

 ## API docs